Getting rid of cockroaches involves multiple steps, from baiting to exclusionary measures.

 What Attracts Cockroaches to Your Home

-The three main ingredients of any pest infestation typically include food, water, and shelter.
+The three main ingredients of a cockroach infestation include food, water, and shelter.

-- Water: Like most household insects, standing water from dripping pipes will be a major attractant for cockroaches, in addition to mosquitos, ants, and termites.
+• Water: Like most household insects, standing water from dripping pipes will be a major attractant for cockroaches, in addition to mosquitoes, ants, and termites.

-Remember that cockroaches tend to dwell in your yard before entering your home.
-Therefore, you’ll need to eliminate water from clogged gutters and bird baths to prevent cockroaches.
+Cockroaches tend to dwell in your yard before entering your home.
+You’ll need to eliminate water from clogged gutters and bird baths to prevent cockroaches.
 Likewise, leaf piles and outdoor clutter can also serve as the perfect shelter for cockroaches.

 7 Steps to Get Rid of Cockroaches

-If you find cockroaches dwelling in your Scranton or Northeast PA home, take these seven steps to get rid of them.
+If you find cockroaches dwelling in your Eastern, PA, or Western, NJ home, take these seven steps to get rid of them.

 Step 1.
 Identify Your Cockroach Species

-While there are over 4,000 different species of cockroaches, three of the most common cockroaches in Northeast PA are the German, Oriental, and American Cockroaches.
+While there are over 4,000 different species of cockroaches, three of the most common cockroaches in Pennsylvania and New Jersey are the German, Oriental, and American Cockroaches.

 German Cockroaches